home-assistant/developers.home-assistant/docs/asyncio_categorizing_functions.md

 ## The coroutine function

-Coroutines are special functions based on Python’s generators syntax which allows them to suspend execution while waiting on a result.
+Coroutines are special functions based on Python’s generator syntax which allows them to suspend execution while waiting on a result.

 Invoking a coroutine function will return a Generator object back, but will not actually begin execution.
 This object will execute the task when it is either awaited (from within another coroutine) or it is scheduled on the event loop.